right-rudder/hightide-helitour/src/content/post/fall-in-love-with-the-coast.md

 # Fall in Love with the Coast: Why Autumn Is the Best Time for a Scenic Flight

 ## Crisp Air and Golden Skies
 Autumn transforms the southeastern coast into a breathtaking display of color and clarity.
-Cooler temperatures and low humidity mean smoother flights and unmatched visibility—perfect for taking in the coastline from above.
+Cooler temperatures and low humidity mean smoother flights and unmatched visibility, perfect for taking in the coastline from above.

 ## Peaceful, Crowd-Free Flights
 As summer crowds fade, fall offers a calmer, more intimate experience in the air.
 Whether you’re flying over the beaches of Wilmington, the marshes of St. Simons Island, or the historic shores of Southport, autumn skies are yours to explore.